-It is up to you to make sure I've calculated your grade correctly and that you bring any errors on my part to my attention immediately.
+Again, though I doublecheck my grading, please do your part to make sure I've calculated your grade correctly and bring any errors on my part to my attention immediately.
 (Obviously, if I erred in your favor, I'm not expecting you to speak up.
 That's on me.)
-Otherwise, any conversation will be about how you can do better on the next assignment.
-NOTE: There are more opportunities at the beginning of the semester to improve your grade than in the final week.
+Otherwise, if you are concerned about a grade you received, our conversations will be about how you can do better on the next assignment.